Paulsmeyere/College/README.md

 # College
-I am attending the university of Missouri to get and agribusiness management degree.
+I am attending the **University of Missouri** to get and agribusiness management degree.
 I want to be able
 to use this degree to help on our farm and help my brothers run our produce business.
 But, while getting
 this degree I want to explore other careers and classes in college to broaden my knowledge and confirm
 that agribusiness is the degree that I want.